 My previous work experience and academic training have influenced my pursuit of various research projects.
-I am particularly interested in sustainability issues that can be addressed through supply chain management.
-My dissertation focuses on supply chain transparency as a means to address increasing stakeholder demands regarding product history disclosures.
+I am particularly interested in sustainability issues that can be addressed through supply chain management and how supply chain transparency can address increasing stakeholder demands regarding product history disclosures.

 - B2B relationships